 Development of the console began after a failed venture with Nintendo to create a CD-ROM peripheral for their Super Famicom in the early 1990s.
 Game production for the console was designed to be streamlined and inclusive, enticing the support of many third-party developers.
 In July 2000, Sony released a smaller model, the PS one.
 The PlayStation was succeeded by the PlayStation 2 the same year.

 The PlayStation signalled Sony's rise to power in the video game industry.
 Its release elicited critical acclaim and strong sales; in less than a decade, it became the first computer entertainment platform to ship over 100 million units.
 Its use of compact discs heralded the game industry's transition from cartridges.
-Games for the original PlayStation continued to sell until Sony ceased production of both the PlayStation and its games on 23 March 2006 – over eleven years after it had been released, and nearly eight months before the debut of the PlayStation 3.
+Games for the original PlayStation continued to sell until Sony ceased production of both the PlayStation and its games on 23 March 2006—over eleven years after it had been released, and less than a year before the debut of the PlayStation 3.